jeremiahrose/Puritan/README.md

 ###### Note on branches:
-After changing branches, running git pull, or otherwise changing the contents of br-external/configs, the buildroot configuration **must** be updated again with:
+After changing branches, running git pull, or otherwise changing the contents of br-external/configs, the buildroot configuration will be updated again with:
 ```
 make BR2_EXTERNAL=../br-external tpt6_defconfig
 ```
+This should be done automatically by git.

 ###### How to use:

-You can change the Pure Data patch that is run at boot by replacing this file:
+You can change the Pure Data patch that is run at boot by replacing the 'patch.pd' file on the FAT32 partition on the SD card, or at build time by replacing this file:
 ```
-br-external/board/rootfs_overlay/home/jez/test.pd
+br-external/board/patch.pd
 ```
 If you want to use a different file, simply adjust
 ```